Bilen-codes/DictionaryWordListing/README.md

 # Strings in ascending and decending order.
-Scan for words's first letter for a vowel.
+Scan for first letters of words to check if for a vowel or not!